Camp Ripley

-The Minnesota State Veterans Cemetery is also located on the grounds of Camp Ripley.
+The Minnesota State Veterans Cemetery - Little Falls is located adjacent to Camp Ripley.

 History of Camp Ripley

 The site for Camp Ripley was first approved following World War I in 1929.
 The State of Minnesota purchased 12000 acre of land to be used for military training.
 The site was officially named Camp Ripley in December 1930.
 It was named after Fort Ripley, a frontier fort that had been closed by the Federal Government in 1877.
 The fort was named for Brigadier General Eleazar Wheelock Ripley, a hero of the War of 1812.
 The remains of Fort Ripley are contained within the camp's property boundaries.
 The first soldiers that came to train at Camp Ripley stayed in tents, thus, training was only possible in the summer months.
 The government started to see that it was not beneficial to use tents year round while training, so they constructed buildings.
 There are now many historic buildings at Camp Ripley.
 An example is Valhalla, the governor's lodge.
 President Harry S. Truman stayed there twice, as did Senator Eugene McCarthy.
 When the lodge is not being used by the governor, it is used for other VIP guests.

 In 1951, the Minnesota Legislature approved the purchasing of more land by Camp Ripley.
 After the purchase they then had 45000 acre of land.
 Camp Ripley slowly bought more land and now has 53000 acre.